Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

-The aim of this Section is to test the validity of the PDE~(\ref{TPT15}).
-To this purpose, we compare the theoretical predictions with the experimental data provided by the EUROfusion Consortium in Frascati (Rome-Italy) for FTU-plasmas.
-We investigate two distinct regimes: \begin{itemize} \item{FTU-plasma in collisional transport regime;} \item{FTU-plasma in turbulent regime.} \end{itemize} Experiments show that the first case corresponds to the plasma located in the core of the Tokamak.
-The latter case corresponds to the plasma located near the edge of the Tokamak.
+The main purpose of the series of works we produce is to test the validity of the PDE~(\ref{TPT15}).
+To this aim, we compare the theoretical predictions with experimental data provided by the EUROfusion Consortium in Frascati (Rome-Italy) for FTU-plasmas.
+Two distinct regimes need to be studied: \begin{itemize} \item{FTU-plasma in collisional transport regime;} \item{FTU-plasma in turbulent regime.} \end{itemize} Experiments show that the first case corresponds to the plasma located in the core of the Tokamak.
+The latter case corresponds to the plasma near the edge of the Tokamak.